1899

 - December 31, 1939 – Final Aurora Terminal opens

-- November 28, 1941 – 450-series cars ordered from the St. Louis Car Company
+- November 28, 1941 – 450 series cars ordered from the St. Louis Car Company

 - April 7, 1942 – 1905 agreement allowing the Aurora & Elgin use of the “L” to gain access to Chicago expires.
 No new agreement written since both companies (CRT and CA&E) in receivership.
 Operations continue without formal agreement.

-- November 10, 1944 – Employees strike
+- November 26, 1944 – Trainmen strike ends

-- October 3, 1945 – First three 450-series cars arrive
+- October 3, 1945 – First three 450 series cars arrive

-- December 10, 1945 – 450-series cars enter revenue service
+- December 10, 1945 – 450 series cars enter revenue service

 - June 28, 1946 – The Chicago Aurora & Elgin Railway Company and the Chicago Aurora & Elgin Real Estate Liquidating Corporation are incorporated